 Habits are routines, patterns, or practices performed regularly.
 A common myth is that it takes 21 days to break a habit.
-It is believed that evidence from the 1960 book 'Psycho-cybernetics' by Dr. Maxwell Maltz led to the myth of 21 days for habit formation.
+Evidence from Dr. Maxwell Maltz's 1960 book 'Psycho-cybernetics' is believed to have led to this myth.

 The number of times you complete a healthy habit before it becomes a habit can vary substantially by the person and the situation.
 One study concluded it typically ranges from 18-254 days of consistency.
 The key is repetition, and eventually, it will become a habit.

-After you begin with a choice, these steps will keep you moving in your best direction:
+After you begin with a choice, these tips will keep you moving in your best direction:

 Living daily without a vision for the future is not a great approach if you want to make the most of your life.
 Success and significance are not accidents and will require being deliberate and persevering.
 Starting with the end in mind goes far beyond knowing what habit you want to create.
 It requires considering why and what outcome you want from your personal and professional investment of time and energy.
 To answer this question, you have to factor in the impact you will have on others, what you stand for, and how you want to show up daily.

 Life was not meant to be done alone.
-Too often, we fail to consider how we can leverage accountability to help us create a new healthy habit.
+Too often, we fail to consider leveraging accountability to help us create a new healthy habit.
 Being accountable to ourselves and someone we trust is proven to help you create a new habit.
-Conducting check-in meetings with your accountability partner will increase motivation and habit consistency.
+Conducting check-in meetings with an accountability partner to increase your motivation.
 We all tend to do better when someone is watching, even if that someone is you.
 Daily reflection and considering improvement opportunities establish personal accountability and a continuous improvement mindset.

 No, I didn't just say to fail—plan for falling forward and not backward.
 When you first learned to walk, you fell more than you walked.
 You are human, and failure only comes with giving up.
 Being consistent is essential for creating a new habit and not being perfect.
 Develop a plan for getting back on track when you fall.
 It's not that you expect to fail but thinking ahead about how you will get back up rather than being perfect.
 Creating new habits is not a game of all or nothing.

-The steps described were not an exhaustive list of every potential action you will need to overcome every challenge you may have or encounter when creating new leadership habits.
+The steps described are not an exhaustive list of every potential action you will need to overcome every challenge you may encounter when creating new leadership habits.
 Instead, these steps help you with the more common situations and significant difficulties you may encounter.

 Clear, J. (2018).
 Atomic habits: An easy and proven way to build good habits and break bad ones.
 Avery.